XRPLF/xrpl-dev-portal/gateway_services_spec.md

 | Paypal address     | paypal:{email address used as PayPal login}<br>paypal:{phone number?} | acct:rome@ripple.com@paypal.com acct:paypal:rome@ripple.com |
 | Google wallet      | google:{email address} | google:mduo13@gmail.com |
 | Square cash        | square:{email address} | square:rome@ripple.com |

+## Currency Codes ##

+Currency codes in Gateway Services are specified as they are in Ripple.
+In most common cases, this means that currencies are provided as three-letter [ISO4217](http://www.xe.com/iso4217.php/) identifiers such as `"USD"`.
+Three-letter identifiers should be **case-insensitive**.

+A currency can also be provided as a 160-bit hexadecimal string, in case it has unusual properties such as built-in demurrage.
+For example, gold with 0.5% annual demurrage from [Gold Bullion International](http://www.bullioninternational.com/digital-physical-gold/) is represented as the string `"0158415500000000C1F76FF6ECB0BAC600000000"`.

+It is RECOMMENDED that Gateway Services providers and clients should be able to recognize hex values that refer to common 3-letter currencies.
+This can be achieved by the following method:

+* Convert three-letter codes to uppercase.
+(This is important!
+Even though "btc" is considered the same as "BTC", both should map to the same hex)
+* Determine the hex ASCII codes for those letters.
+For example, "JPY" is "4A5059".
+* Render the hex code as "000000000000000000000000" + the hex of the 3-letter currency code + "0000000000"
+* If this code matches a hex code that is provided directly, then they are the same currency.

+See [Currency Format](https://wiki.ripple.com/Currency_format) for more detailed information on the hex representation..

 # Host-Meta #